zprihoda/aa241x_vision/README.md

  - [Vision Node](#vision-node) - this node is responsible for reading in the images from the PiCam and passing the images through an APrilTag detector.

  - [Display Node](#display-node) - this node is responsible for displaying the annotated images from the vision node.

- - [Control Node](#control-node) - this node is responsible for sending control commands to the pixhawk autopilot through mavros.

 **NOTE:** nodes can have parameters that define or alter some of the functionality when the node is run, which is being leveraged in the vision and display nodes for adjusting the size of the image being shown.
 For more details on node parameters, check out [this ROS help page on Nodes](http://wiki.ros.org/Nodes).